Skip to main content

 OSS mechanics

-A walk through four alternatives, the failure mode each prevents, and why a two-year converting license is the honest compromise for a funded open-source SaaS.
+A walk through the alternatives, the failure mode each prevents, and why a fully permissive license is the honest bet for an open-source SaaS that wants to stay sustainable.

 2. #02